pxblue-components/documentation/README.md

 cd documentation
 git checkout -b feature/my-feature
 ```
+Then you may run `yarn && yarn start` to start a local server.

 Once you have made your changes, push your feature branch and make a Pull Request into the master branch.